eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 #### 6.1.4 HRLs related to Revocation

 ### 6.2 Additions and Changes to be added to the ARF Main Document

+To be added once agreement on HRLs have been reached.

 ## 7 References